The Tenet Language

 Design Rationale

 I’d like Tenet to have a core feature set that’s fun and satisfyig to code in.
 For instance, the syntax tries to be very flexible, our guiding idea is that the programmer should be able to write what he means rather than trying to force everything into one true concept.
+Tenet rejects the idea that “everything is an object” or “everything is a function.”

 Who Should Use Tenet?

 At this point, people curious about a brand new language.
-Speculating as to how Tenet’s development will unfold.
+Speculating as to how Tenet’s development will unfold, an early target will be Tenet’s own development tools.
+It should be pretty good at writing CLIs and simple web applications.

 Before long, there will be some good applications for embedding.
 The language should be pretty quick in an interpreter, and it’s got a very straightforward and correct value system that can cross a language boundary.